-"Baby Steps" - Mt 1:18-25 - Advent 4 - Dec 19,2004
+"Who's Your Daddy?" - Mt 1:18-25 - Advent 4 - Dec 23,2007

-With less than a week to go, the excitement over Christmas continues to build, doesn't it?
-Traffic has become impossible, the evening News on TV is featuring how crowded the Park Royal Mall is getting, tempers are fraying - ah yes, the excitement mounts, as we build toward "The Day".
+Only a couple of days to go, now!
+The excitement over Christmas has pretty much reached a peak, hasn't it?
+Traffic has become impossible, the evening News on TV is featuring how crowded the Malls are getting, road rage is building - ah yes, the excitement mounts, as we build toward "The Day."
+But that's normal, though, isn't it?
 We're like that, as people, aren't we?
-Almost all that we do seems to emphasise building up to a climax of some sort.
-Obvious events like Christmas Parades are an example, with a gradual buildup until the final float with Santa and his reindeer.
-Almost all of our cultural and drama works are that way as well - Tchaikovsky's 1812 Overture with its building up to a noisy climax complete with cannons is a great example, but pick almost any movie or play to show a similar pattern.
+Almost everything we do involves building up to a climax of some sort.
+Almost all of our cultural and drama works follow that pattern - Tchaikovsky's 1812 Overture with its building up to a noisy climax complete with cannons is a great example, but pick almost any movie or play to show a similar buildup.

-Given our flair for the dramatic, can you imagine how the arrival of the Messiah would have been if God had given people the task of writing the screenplay?
+Given our pleasure in the dramatic buildup, can you imagine how the arrival of the Messiah would have been if God had given people the task of writing the screenplay?
 "Long lay the earth, in sin and error pining", waiting for the Saviour, would be the opening.
-Gruesome and garish scenes illustrating, in luscious detail the sin and error, but without a lot of pining.
-A deepening spiral of sin and error, prophetic hints of the Saviour to come, and finally, with appropriate thunder, lightening, earthquakes, volcanoes, shooting stars and other heavenly portents, the whole earth would shake with the tromp of God's mighty combat boots, come to stomp out all that sin and error, and even some of the pining.
-Oh, what a mighty scene the arrival of the Messiah would have been if only God had let us write it - Star Wars, RoboCop, Dirty Harry, the U.S. 5th Cavalry and a Presbytery Commission all rolled into one, fierce and mighty, swinging a huge laser sword without any regard for collateral damage, seeking and destroying sin and error and not a little pining as well for good measure!
+Gruesome and garish scenes illustrating in luscious detail all that sin and error - but without a lot of pining.
+A deepening spiral of sin and error, growing thunderous prophetic hints of the Saviour to come, and finally, with appropriate thunder, lightening, earthquakes, volcanoes, shooting stars and other heavenly portents, the whole earth would shake with the tromp of God's mighty combat boots, come to stomp out all that sin and error, and even some of the pining.
+Oh, what a mighty scene the arrival of the Messiah would have been if only God had let us write it - Star Wars, RoboCop, Dirty Harry, Die Hard With a Vengeance all rolled into one.
+Fierce and mighty combat, swinging a huge laser sword without any regard for collateral damage, seeking and destroying sin and error - and not a little pining as well for good measure!
 Oh, my pacemaker - it makes me breathless with excitement just to think about it!

-And in many ways, that describes how people were anticipating the arrival of the Messiah.
-A 'new' David, ready to tackle the Goliath called the Roman occupiers, an Elijah-figure who would cure the sins and errors with a thunderous prophetic word, calling down the wrath of God like a purifying fire.
-There seems to be some force that impels people, people of faith in particular, to pine and long for horsemen of the apocalypse to come and purge the earth of those 'other' people who are committing all the nastiness.
-We can hear that longing expressed even in scripture from the second chapter of Genesis right through to near the end of the Book of Revelation, as people call for release from oppression and seek Holy Redress from the woes and ills of the world.
-Ah yes, if it had been up to us to write the screen play for how God would save the world, it would have been with a Holy Invasion, the tromp-tromp of God-sized combat boots crushing out all evil along with the grapes of wrath.
+And in many ways, that describes with some accuracy just how people were anticipating the arrival of the Messiah.
+A 'new' David, ready to tackle the Goliath called the Roman occupiers, an Elijah-figure who would cure those sins and errors with a thunderous prophetic word, calling down the wrath of God like a purifying fire.
+Many people of faith pine and long for horsemen of the apocalypse to come and purge the earth - especially to purge it of those 'other' people who are committing all the nastiness.
+We can even hear that longing expressed in scripture as people call for release from oppression and seek Holy Retribution upon the woes and ills of the world.
+Ah yes, if it had been up to us to write the screen play for how God would save the world, it would have been with a Holy Invasion, the tromp-tromp-tromp of God-sized combat boots crushing out all evil along with the grapes of wrath in an effort to win the hearts and minds of sinners.